britneysaw/britneysaw.github.io/index.md

 ---

 ### Projects
+#### Personal Travel Expenses Dashboard, Aug 2025
+• Cleaned a 500+ line transaction dataset in Excel, including standardizing column/item names across languages (Dutch/English), formatting inconsistencies, and handling missing values and multi-currency transactions
+• Engineered additional fields (e.g., country/city identifiers, number of days spent) to enrich analysis
+• Built an interactive Tableau dashboard with maps, line charts, and Top-N breakdowns to analyze spending from a six-month exchange program in the Netherlands, uncovering insights on travel patterns and cost distribution by country, city, and category

 #### Fraud Detection in Telecom Networks using Graph Neural Networks, Feb 2025 - Apr 2025
 • Designed a GNN-based fraud detection system on multi-million record telecom data during a collaborative 8-week hackathon, processing and engineered graph-based features to model user interactions and detect fraudulent behavior
 • Conducted exploratory data analysis (EDA) and anomaly detection to identify fraud patterns across voice calls, SMS and application usage, which informed graph construction for modeling
 • Tuned ensemble models (CARE-GNN) to achieve high classification performance (AUC 0.9534) for fraud prediction

+#### Stochastic Modelling for Emergency Medical Services, 2024
+• Applied stochastic processes to optimize emergency medical service (EMS) response times in a constrained geographic area, developing Markov chain models to simulate scenarios and identify optimal ambulance deployment strategies

 #### Carpark Demand Simulation at NUS, Aug 2023 – Nov 2023
 • Led a 4-person team to build and containerize an interactive R Shiny application using Docker, integrating a discrete-event simulation model to optimize allocation across 6 NUS carparks